Speedrunning: Speedrun races

 Races between two or more speedrunners are a common competition format.
-They require players to be skilled at recovering from setbacks during a speedrun because they can not start over.
+They require players to be skilled at recovering from setbacks during a speedrun because they cannot start over.
 Occasionally, races are featured at marathons; a 4-person Super Metroid race is a popular recurring event at Games Done Quick marathons.
 The Global Speedrun Association (GSA) have organized head-to-head tournaments for multiple games, including Celeste, Super Mario 64, and Super Mario Odyssey.
 In 2019, GSA organized an in-person speedrun race event called PACE.
 Their efforts have drawn criticism from some speedrunners who believe that they "undermine the community spirit", citing cash prizes as incentives to avoid collaboration with other speedrunners and ignore games without prize money.
 Video game randomizers—ROM hacks that randomly shuffle item locations and other in-game content—are popular for speedrun races as well.
 Tournaments and other events have been organized for randomizer races, and they have been featured at speedrun marathons.